OVERCOME YOUR COLOR FEAR

 The first letter of the code always stands for the color or intention zone.

-and D for Determination (yellow-green).
+D for Determination (lime)

 The next two or three numbers stand for the code within the color zone.
 It is the exact color family the color is in.
 For example, her yellow is in the 23 zone.
 So when she goes online and types E23 all the results will fall in that happy range for her.